irisdingbj/proposal/Support HSM in Cert-Manager for CA and Self-Signed issuers.md

 2. Request manager controller will be enhanced to create certificateRequest via hsm backend and add annotation `cert-manager.io/hsm :true`  for those certificates with pkcs11 info.

 3. Issuing controller will be enhanced call HSM backend to sign the CSR to save secrets with key handler info with keys saved in HSM.

 ### CA Issuer

-One filed  `Pkcs11` for `IssuerConfig` in Issuer CRD will be added to let user specify PKCS11 URI info:
+One field  `Pkcs11` for `IssuerConfig` in Issuer CRD will be added to let user specify PKCS11 URI info:

 ```
 // The configuration for the issuer.